- Ajaz Shaikh

 Sunset Point

-One of the iconic sunset points I have seen.
+One of the most iconic sunset points I have seen.
 Just be there on time and you can see the sun setting in the valley.
-The views are awesome and people are doing their pre-weddings photoshoots here.
+The views are awesome and people are doing their pre-wedding photoshoots here.
 Too good a place to go, should not miss it.

 Light & Sound show at Hindolo Mahal